rithikamalepati/Sentiment_Analysis/README.md

   > Backend: Flask, TextBlob for sentiment analysis.

   > Framework: Flask handles the communication between the web form and the sentiment analysis logic.

+TO RUN THIS CODE U NEED TO TYPE THE COMMAND python app.py IN YOUR VISUAL STUDIO TERMINAL